Central Methodist University: 1864 Battle of Fayette

-The battle occurred on September 24, 1864, when two bands of southern sympathizers attacked the Union troops stationed in Fayette; it ranged across the town to end on what is now the college's campus.
+The battle occurred on September 24, 1864, when two bands of Southern sympathizers attacked the Union troops stationed in Fayette; it ranged across the town to end on what is now the college's campus.
 The guerrillas were led by William "Bloody Bill" Anderson and George Todd, and included among their number were Frank and Jesse James, of outlaw fame.

-Somewhere between 30 and 50 Union fighters faced off against the 250 southern sympathizers, who had disguised themselves with uniforms taken from dead Federal soldiers.
+Somewhere between 30 and 50 Union soldiers faced off against the 250 guerrillas, who had disguised themselves with uniforms taken from dead Union soldiers.

 Only 75 members of the large guerrilla party charged the barricaded troops.
-Though Anderson and Todd lived on to terrorize northern troops across the state before their deaths, this ill-conceived attack had deadly consequences: after three charges, 13 of Anderson's men were dead and another 30 were wounded.
-Only 1 (some accounts say 3) of the Union soldiers was killed, and another five wounded.
+Though Anderson and Todd lived on to terrorize Union troops across the state before their deaths, the ill-conceived attack had deadly consequences: after three charges, thirteen of Anderson's men were dead and another 30 were wounded.
+Only 1 (some accounts say 3) of the Union soldiers were killed, and another five wounded.

 In later years, Frank James said that the Fayette fight made him "the worst scared I ever was during the war."
 In his brief description of the fight, he said, "We charged up to a blockhouse made of railroad ties filled with portholes and then charged back again.
 The blockhouse was filled with Federal troops and it was like charging a stone wall, only this stone wall belched forth lead."

 On October 14, 2007, the Missouri Department of Natural Resources commemorated the battle by placing a marker on the Central Methodist University campus.

 Presidents

 Campus

 Central Methodist's main campus is in Fayette, Missouri.
 Notable features include Linn Memorial United Methodist Church, Swinney Conservatory, Brannock Hall, Little Theatre, Ashby-Hodge Gallery of American Art, and Quadrangle (aka "The Quad").
 The college also has the Morrison Observatory next to the president's home across the street from the Fayette city park.
-On-campus cultural attractions include Ashby-Hodge Gallery of American Art, Stephens Museum, concerts presented by the Swinney Conservatory of Music and productions hosted in the Little Theatre or on the Quad.
+On-campus cultural attractions include the Ashby-Hodge Gallery of American Art, Stephens Museum, concerts presented by the Swinney Conservatory of Music, and productions hosted in the Little Theatre or on the Quad.
 The 2004 film Killer Diller was filmed on campus and in various other locations owned by the university.

 The Central Methodist College Campus Historic District was listed on the National Register of Historic Places in 1980.
 It encompasses 11 contributing buildings.
-They are Classic Hall (1911), Howard-Payne Hall (1852, 1889, 1921), Givens Hall (1848-1850), Brannock Hall (1856), Cupples Hall (1899), Clingenpeel Physical Education Building (1906), T. Berry Smith Hall (1890), Swinney Conservatory of Music (1927), Paul H. Linn Memorial Methodist Church and Cross Memorial Tower (1929-1931), Rice H. Cooper Parish House (1927), and Morrison Observatory (1875, 1935).
+They are Classic Hall (1911), Howard-Payne Hall (1852, 1889, 1921), Givens Hall (1848–1850), Brannock Hall (1856), Cupples Hall (1899), Clingenpeel Physical Education Building (1906), T. Berry Smith Hall (1890), Swinney Conservatory of Music (1927), Paul H. Linn Memorial Methodist Church and Cross Memorial Tower (1929–1931), Rice H. Cooper Parish House (1927), and Morrison Observatory (1875, 1935).